daenvil/MCDatapacks/pages/vegancraft/acacia_gum.md

 On the search of a plant-based alternative for slime, I thought gum was the most similar thing in real life.
 Both the texture and way of obtaining "Acacia Gumball" are based on real-life acacia gum (also known as *gum arabica*), which is obtained from the bark of acacias.

 I decided to restrict this to only acacia (despite other real-life trees producing gum as well) in order to not make the mechanic too easy and exploitable.
 Acacia has the advantage of being available only on savannas (encouraging players to explore, just as they need to explore to find slimes), and having small trunks, which means that it isn't as easily farmed as, for example, spruce or jungle trees.

+The throwing mechanics is mostly just for fun, and also to have an alternative for throwing eggs.